fvall/fvall.github.io/content/flask-dashboard-1.md

 categories: python, flask
 ---

-This is the first post of a three-part series of how to create a financial dashboard with Flask.
+This is the first post of a three-part series on how to create a financial dashboard with Flask.
 [Flask](https://flask.palletsprojects.com) is a micro-framework to build web applications with Python.
 This project would be suitable for someone who would like to develop an analysis tool within the Python ecosystem and would like to create a dashboard to showcase their findings.
 In this series, I will focus on a financial dashboard but the ideas could easily extend to a variety of scenarios.

 The series will be split into three parts: